-- 1. John 9:1a In chapters 8-10:21, John arranged his material to demonstrate that Jesus is, indeed, the Light of the world. - a) Chapters 8 and 9 provide an interesting contrast. - 1) In chapter 8, Jesus was inside the temple and rejected by the religious leaders who were spiritually blind. - 2) In chapter 9, Jesus was outside the temple and received spiritually by one who was physically blind. - b) In John 1:11-13, John showed the various responses to the Light. - 2.
-John 9:1b Jesus took special notice of this man who, having been born blind, suffered from a hopeless condition.
-By staring, He got the disciples to ask their question. - 3.
-John 9:2 The disciple's question reflected the Pharisees' teaching that a baby in the womb kicking its mother violated the command to honor mother and father. - 4.
-John 9:3 Correcting their theology, Jesus said that the man was blind so that He could have another opportunity to show God's power. - 5.
-John 9:4 Building on the Truth that He is the Light of the world, Jesus indicated His need to fulfill the Father's plan, to work the works of Him who sent Me. - 6.
-John 9:5 The miracle of bringing light to the man born in physical darkness allowed Jesus to demonstrate that He is the Light of the world. - 7.
-John 9:6 Jesus' method of healing this man was a deliberate breaking of the oral tradition of the Pharisaic law, which not only forbid healing on the Sabbath but even spelled out how not to do it. - 8.
-John 9:7 The man obeyed Jesus' instructions and was completely healed. - 9.
-John 9:8-9 Everyone knew this man, but with his sight restored, he had a new countenance that made some doubt his identity. - 10.
-John 9:10 This question, which was asked again in verses 15, 19, and 26, reflected the theological dilemma of the Pharisees. - a) For the first time in history, a man born blind had regained his sight, a miracle the Pharisees taught only Messiah could do. - b) The problem for the Pharisees was that the miracle was done on the Sabbath and in a specific way forbidden by tradition. - c) They had to choose between their oral traditions and God's Word. - 11.
-John 9:11-12 Interestingly, the last time the Lord healed on the Sabbath in John's Gospel, that man did not know who had healed him.
+- 1. John 9:1a In chapters 8-10:21, John arranged his material to demonstrate that Jesus is, indeed, the Light of the . - a) Chapters 8 and 9 provide an interesting contrast. - 1) In chapter 8, Jesus was inside the temple and rejected by the religious leaders who were spiritually . - 2) In chapter 9, Jesus was outside the temple and received spiritually by one who was blind. - b) In John 1:11-13, John showed the various responses to the . - 2.
+John 9:1b Jesus took special notice of this man who, having been blind, suffered from a hopeless condition.
+By staring, He got the disciples to ask their question. - 4.
+John 9:3 Correcting their theology, Jesus said that the man was blind so that He could have another opportunity to show God's . - 5.
+John 9:4 Building on the Truth that He is the Light of the , Jesus indicated His need to fulfill the Father's plan, to work the works of Him who sent Me. - 6.
+John 9:5 The miracle of bringing light to the man born in physical darkness allowed Jesus to demonstrate that He is the of the world. - John 9:6 Jesus' method of healing this man was a deliberate breaking of the oral tradition of the Pharisaic , which not only forbid healing on the Sabbath but even spelled out how not to do it. - 8.
+John 9:7 The man obeyed Jesus' instructions and was completely . - 9.
+John 9:8-9 Everyone knew this man, but with his sight restored, he had a countenance that made some doubt his identity. - 10.
+John 9:10 This question, which was asked in verses 15, 19, and 26, reflected the theological dilemma of the Pharisees. - a) For the first time in history, a man blind had regained his sight, a miracle the Pharisees taught only Messiah could do. - b) The problem for the Pharisees was that the miracle was on the Sabbath and in a specific way forbidden by tradition. - c) They had to choose between oral traditions and God's Word. - 11.
+John 9:11-12 Interestingly, the last time the Lord healed on the Sabbath in John's Gospel, that man did not who had healed him.